The Assets page lets you get detailed information about hardware assets in your system, including:

 - Hover your cursor over the table and scroll left to view the additional fields.

-Notice right-clicking also lets you add a Filter, add or modify a Label (see Labels below for details), copy a value and copy a row of data and include the Column Headers.
+Notice right-clicking also lets you add a Filter, add or modify a Label (see Label Assets below for details), add the asset to Favorites (see Favorites below for details), copy a value and copy a row of data and include the Column Headers.

 TIP: From the List View, click-drag to select multiple assets and then right-click to add a single label to all selected assets or modify an existing label.